INTERCEPT (Inter-agency Child Exploitation Prevention Team)

-The team includes the sheriff’s offices in Clackamas and Multnomah counties and Homeland Security Investigations -- and cooperates with Portland-area police agencies, the U.S. Attorney's Office, the Federal Bureau of Investigation, and the U.S. Marshals Service.
+The team includes the sheriff’s offices in Clackamas and Multnomah counties and Homeland Security Investigations -- and cooperates with Portland-area police agencies, Oregon State Police, the U.S. Attorney's Office, the Federal Bureau of Investigation, and the U.S. Marshals Service.
 INTERCEPT is a part of the Oregon Department of Justice’s Internet Crimes Against Children Task Force operations across the state.

 Children are vulnerable to sexual predators on the Internet.
 According to a study conducted by the National Center for Missing & Exploited Children in partnership with Cox Communication, 71 percent of teens report receiving online messages from someone they do not know, and 45 percent were solicited for personal information.